-Archives was awarded a federal government grant as part of the national Find & Connect project which has allowed the employment of casual staff to index the records kept from babies and children’s homes run by the Uniting Church and its predecessor denominations.
+SYNOD’S Victorian Archives is making it easier for those who were in the care of church-affiliated babies and children’s homes to find out more about their past.
+Archives was awarded a federal government grant as part of the national Find & Connect project, which has funded casual staff to index the records kept from babies and children’s homes run by the Uniting Church and its predecessor denominations.

 “Catriona Milne is the gateway for all these records.
-People go to her and request the information and she forwards the request and we a search through our materials and scan our materials back to her.”
+People go to her and request the information and she forwards the request and we search through our materials and scan our materials back to her,” Dr Bars said.

-Dr Bars said the casual staff first did a records survey of the roughly 130 boxes of material relating to the babies and children’s homes, which before 1977 were run mainly by the Methodist and Presbyterian churches.
+The initial stage of the project was a records survey of the roughly 130 boxes of material relating to the babies and children’s homes, which before 1977 were run mainly by the Methodist and Presbyterian churches.

 “The indexers are going through all the records with a fine-toothed comb and indexing every time they’ve found a child’s name,” Dr Bars said.

-The records kept by Archives were usually administrative records, such as minutes of board or committee meetings.
+The records kept by Archives are usually administrative records, such as minutes of board or committee meetings.

 Dr Bars said for individuals these records could give “quite useful extra little scraps of information” such as what allowances were paid for the child, if they were mentioned in a personal care committee or if their name was mentioned in any correspondence.

 “They’re all the sorts of things that can help care leavers put together a picture about their life story,” Dr Bars said.

 “It provides social and contextual information about their time in care.”